ANSHAM1/ContextFlow.AI/README.md

 ### ◈ Solution

-ResearchMind AI addresses these challenges by integrating several modern AI techniques into a unified system.
+ContextFlow AI addresses these challenges by integrating several modern AI techniques into a unified system.

 The application: